Linuxfabrik/monitoring-plugins/check-plugins/csv-values/README.rst

       --skip-header         Treat the first row as header names, and skip this row.
 Default: False
       --timeout TIMEOUT     Network timeout in seconds.
-Default: 3 (seconds) -u URL, --url URL     Set the url of the CSV file, either starting with "http://", "https://" or "smb://".
+Default: 3 (seconds) -u, --url URL         Set the url of the CSV file, either starting with "http://", "https://" or "smb://".
 This is mutually exclusive with --filename.
       --username USERNAME   SMB or HTTP Basic Auth Username.
-      -w WARN, --warning WARN
-                            Set the WARN threshold.
+      -w, --warning WARN    Set the WARN threshold.
 Supports ranges.
       --warning-query WARNING_QUERY
                             `SELECT` statement.
 If its result contains more than one column, the number of rows is checked against